 All of the above makes things somewhat murky when it comes to bringing CBD on a plane.
 If you try to bring CBD on a flight to or from one of the above three states, for example, you could get more trouble than you bargained for.

 As for other forms of travel within the United States, it should be okay to cross state lines with CBD.
 However, once again, you do so at your own risk!

 What About Other Countries?

-Confusion reigns in the United Kingdom after it became legal for doctors to prescribe cannabis-based medicine to qualifying patients on November 1, 2018.
-Once again, I have to tell you that you bring CBD on a plane in the UK at your own risk.
+Confusion reigns in the United Kingdom after it became legal for doctors to prescribe cannabis-based medicine to qualifying patients in November 2018.
+Once again, we have to tell you that you bring CBD on a plane in the UK at your own risk.